aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/01-review-dev-environment-requirements.md

 ### Governance
 * Cross-functional departments such as Security, Compliance, Operations, and Finance are important stakeholders in the use of the AWS platform and must be part of the initial planning, design, and implementation effort.
+* Sufficient access controls and permissions to protect the cloud foundation resources from inadvertent and intentional modification by unauthorized users.
+* Clearly defined roles and responsibilities for managing the use of AWS.

 ## Technical Perspectives